ASNaftaly/IsoSeq3_Stickleback/Convert_ID_numbers_to_Combined_analysis_IDs/README.txt

 	input files = BLAST results in output format 9, isoseq classification file from SQANTI output file = new classification file without the duplicates (combined.sexes.filtered_classification_dupsremoved.txt)

+Remove_duplicates_protein_BLAST.py:
+	function: runs exactly as Remove_duplicates_BLAST.py, but is for BLAST results run on blastp (protein search); Also collapses isoforms that have the same predicted 	amino acid sequence (these isoforms will be printed as one line) input files = BLASTp results in output format 9, combined sexes amino acid sequence file (.faa) output files = collapsed isoforms file where each line has each isoform (or set of isoforms) that have a unique predicted protein sequence; removed isoforms where 	each isoform is on a separate line (these were removed if different genes were predicted to have the same amino acid sequence)
+	*this script was not used in the final analysis

 Pull_seqs_exons_dups_filtered.py:
 	function: removes duplicates from the fasta file, faa file, and the gtf file produced from SQANTI (isoseq) input files = output file from Remove_duplicates_BLAST.py, nucleotide sequences from fasta file, protein sequences from faa file, exon positions from gtf